-Some few weeks ago we talked about how to start bookshop business in Nigeria and make massive profit and in the article, I digressed a bit into stationery business – how to add it to your bookshop business to increase customer patronage and in turn increase profit.
+Some few weeks ago we talked about how to start bookshop business in Nigeria and make massive profits, and in the article, I digressed a bit into stationery business – how to add it to your bookshop business to increase customer patronage and in turn increase profit.

 And today I want to show you can start a stationery business in Nigeria – for those of us that want to face only the business not want to merge books sales with it.

-Stationeries which includes; pen, biros, pen, rulers, erasers, chalks, marker, stapler, staple pins, paintbrushes, cardboards, crayons, watercolors, jotters, A4 papers, decorations, balloons and so on can also make massive profits for you if you understand the perks behind it and you know how to attract customers to your shop.
+Stationeries which includes; pen, biros, pen, rulers, erasers, chalks, marker, stapler, staple pins, paintbrushes, cardboards, crayons, watercolors, jotters, A4 papers, decorations, balloons, and so on can also make massive profits for you if you understand the perks behind it and you know how to attract customers to your shop.

 Although books are also part of stationeries – material or tools pupil/students in schools I’ll say they are minor segments of a stationery shop or stationery business.

 They are just about 10% – 15% and these books are not textbooks rather they are exercise books used for writing.

 There are many ways of increasing the profit in your stationery business which I’ll soon go into but one major way is knowing the objectives of your stationery shop that is; what your stationery shop is going to aim at doing – the gap you’re trying to fill.

 This is the gap that you feel other stationery shops in Nigeria have left and you’re trying to fill.

 I can’t tell you this myself because the aims of businesses differ according to their founders or owner but I can tell you the objectives of what a stationary shop in Nigeria should be.